-Boomer TV Trivia: Mash
+Boomer TV Trivia: MASH

 Q2: What do the letters in the series title M*A*S*H stand for?

 Surprisingly, M*A*S*H was almost cancelled in it's first season (1st episode aired in September 1972).
-During season two it's time slot was changed to run after All in the Family, and from that point (another 10 seasons) the baby boomer generation embrace it and the show was never out of the Top 20 TV programs in the ratings.
+During season two it's time slot was changed to run after All in the Family, and from that point (another 10 seasons) the baby boomer generation embraced it and the show was never out of the Top 20 TV programs in the ratings.

 Alan Alda won 5 Emmy Awards (acting, directing, writing), 6 golden globes (acting) and 3 Director's Guild Awards (directing) for his work on M*A*S*H.

+Only Alan Alda, Loretta Swit (Margaret "Hot Lips" Houlihan), Jamie Farr (cross-dressing Corporal Maxwell Q. Klinger) and William Christopher, were on M*A*S*H for all 11 seasons.
 Both Jamie Farr and Alan Alda had served in the U. S. Army in Korea themselves, albeit after the end of the Korean War.

 Although M*A*S*H won an Emmy in 1974 for Outstanding Comedy Series, it was a dark comedy.
 M*A*S*H was recognized by a Peabody Award in 1976 for "the manner in which comedy is used to lift the spirit, and, as well, to offer a profound statement on the nature of war."